Development : K-Meleon Forum

 bksening

 Yes, I am poignantly aware that KM is currently not supported by any active C++ coder.
 That's why I must concur with the comments floating around this forum that KM is basically a dead project, or on critical life-support. @guenter, are you sure KM 1.6 can be finished without changing C code?
 Isn't that what desga2 is working on in the Beta version thread?
-Isn't C/C++ coding required to fix
+Isn't C/C++ coding

 Forum: Development